 Outdoor brands and their suppliers rely upon stunning natural images of lonely, pristine mountain lakes and remote snowy mountain ranges climbed by famous outdoor adventurers for their advertising.
 Yet the chemicals used to make their products weatherproof are leaving an indelible footprint in the remote mountainous regions so loved by outdoor enthusiasts.

 An array of scientific studies suggests that the PFC problem is nowhere near to being solved.
-Greenpeace now wants to raise awareness among outdoor enthusiasts and the wider public with this unique, globally organized study tour.
+Greenpeace Germany now wants to raise awareness among outdoor enthusiasts and the wider public with this unique, globally organised study tour.

 This report was produced by Greenpeace Germany and is available in English below.